Skip to main content

 required

 Duration in seconds until the current token expires.
 The old token remains valid until this many seconds from the request, then it is invalidated.
+Accepts a number or a numeric string.
 Use 0 to expire immediately.
 Common values: 0 (immediate), 3600 (1 hour), 86400 (24 hours).
-Allows a grace period to update clients before the old token stops working.

 Response